 Horseshoe bend is way out in the middle of the Arizona desert, It is a remarkable place and one of the most stunning landscapes imaginable, but on its own, it is hard to make a case to visit.
-However, as part of a Grand Canyon Area tour, checking out a few of the other sights in the area, of which there are many, see below, Then including Horsehoe bend is a must!
+However, as part of a Grand Canyon Area tour, checking out a few of the other sights in the area, of which there are many, see below, Then including Horseshoe Bend is a must!

 What is more, many locations around the area, even the world look absolutely stunning in photos.
-Clever Camera work and editing make colors POP, Enhance Contrasts, and exaggerate scales.
+Clever Camera work and editing make colors POP, Enhance Contrast, and exaggerate scales.
 Horseshoe bend is every bit as pleasing to the naked eye as the best photograph!
 This is one of only a few locations where I put the Eye to the Viewfinder to be taken aback, the image seems “edited” and unreal before hitting the shutter.
 Like I am reviewing a photo rather than the live scene!
 It really is that beautiful here!

 Best Time to Visit Horseshoe Bend?

-The Narrow and Steep canyon walls make timing a Visit the Canyon a little tricky.
+The Narrow and Steep canyon walls make timing a Visit to the Canyon a little tricky.
 The Deep Walls cast shadows at most times of the day.
 These deep dark shadows can make the views and photos less appealing than they would otherwise be.
-In Winter you really need to hit it at midday, Summer is a little more forgiving and a few hours either side of Midday and the canyon is filled with light and color.
+In Winter you really need to hit it at midday, Summer is a little more forgiving and a few hours on either side of Midday, and the canyon is filled with light and color.

 Sunset can be especially disappointing, the canyon is cast in darkness and the colors do not pop as well as during the day.
-The River loses is’s dayglow green and the scene is far less impactful than in full sun.
+The River loses is’s dayglow green and the scene is far less impactful than in the full sun.
 The exception to this is if the Sunset is partially overcast, this dampened light adds a softer touch and the canyon can still be really beautiful, predicting this is pretty difficult!

 For best effect visit around Midday, Expect it to be busy and very very hot!